EF86 Guitar Amplifier

 I’ve used my Sadowsky SS-15 to fine tune this amp and it now sounds beautiful.
 I’ve also had the opportunity to utilize many of the large NOS power tubes to find out which one works the best in this amp.
 I even had the rare Genelec KT88 in the amp.
 I liked the NOS Mullard EL34 even better than all of the 6550 and the KT88s I used.
 However, the absolute best sounding tube was a new production Psvane EL34PH.
 The treble is less “in your face” and yet very detailed and beautiful.
 I can understand how some of these rare NOS tubes would work well for audiophile components but not for guitar.
 In the end, I found this Psvane EL34PH to be the best for the power output tube.
 I’ve used this particular tube to “fine tune” the components I use in this amp and I highly suggest that you too purchase this tube.
 I’m not including it with this purchase but it is readily available online so sourcing it is not a problem.

-This amps sound quality is better than a solid state amp even though I appreciate the sound quality provided by my Quilter ToneBlock 202 and use it for a reality check.
+This amps sound quality is much better than a solid state amp even though I appreciate the sound quality provided by my Quilter ToneBlock 202 and use it for a reality check.
 The 2nd order harmonics from the tubes in my amp creates a beautiful 3 dimensionality and wider sound stage that isn’t there with the Quilter or other solid state amps.
 Without tubes, things are a bit mental sounding and as a result don’t really have the soul of a tube.
 When I play the Quilter, I initially really like it for the first few minutes.
 Every fret is even and very exacting.
-However, after only a few minutes of playing, I don’t have the emotional attachment to my sound quality that I get when using this EF86 tube amp and I get really bored.
+However, after only a few minutes of playing, I don’t feel the emotional attachment to my sound quality that I get when using this EF86 tube amp and I get really bored.
 I then have a need to change amps and head for the tube amp.
 That’s where I gain the greatest enjoyment – playing the EF86 tube amp and hearing that beautiful sound quality is what inspires me to play!
+This is the perfect practice and studio guitar amp to log on tons of hours as you head toward proficient playing.

 A solid state amp is good and technically exacting but it always ends up with a boring and flat sound quality and this results in a non-emotional attachment to my playing.
 Both amp designs are good solutions but when properly using tubes as I have within a superb circuit design, much more enjoyment is possible.
 It’s really good to own both styles of amps so you can experience this yourself.
 Once you realize that what I’m sharing is true, you’ll end up appreciating both amps but find that they indeed are different and each has its own purpose – one to hone your skills (ruthlessly if you can take it) and the other to increase your musical enjoyment while you’re playing and improving your touch sensitivity and your enjoyment of the tone you’re creating.
 I know which one I prefer.
 Do you?

-I run the voltages in this amp at a lower level than other amps (for both the power and preamp tubes) to keep the signal as clean as is possible and to keep all tubes within their most linear range.
-This results in a beautiful tasteful bloom (and sag due to the GZ34 rectifier tube) and provides a superb clean tone.
-The voltage and current specs are not too much or too little (even 5 VDC makes a difference) and the result provides a really beautiful tone.
+I run the voltages in this amp at a lower level than other amps (for both the power and preamp tubes) to keep the signal as clean as is possible.
+This creates the least microphonic problems and keeps all tubes within their most linear range.
+The results is a beautiful tasteful bloom (with some slight sag due to the GZ34 rectifier tube) that provides a superb clean tone.
+The voltage and current specs are not too much or too little (even 5 VDC makes a difference) and the result provides the best tone.
 This definitely is a clean amp design but as a result, it also works well as an excellent pedal platform even though it doesn’t have an effects loop.
 I considered installing an effects loop but the loss of tone quality I’d receive wasn’t worth the effort.
 This is THE CLEAN AMP to use and is better than a circuit you’ll find in an amp that does both clean and distortion well.
 If you really want good distortion, you can use various pedals to accomplish that but in all honesty, a different amp design would be the ultimate solution but again very limiting since you’ll end up with a one trick pony with distortion being the goal and the clean tone a compromise.
 Own both types of amps and you have the best solution you can obtain.

 I’ll post voltage levels at all test points when I have time so you’ll be able to see exactly where I’ve set the limits for this amp.This approach provides a really beautiful clean tonal quality (full of really good tone).
 The EL34PH power tube I’ve chosen sounds excellent and is easy to obtain so you don’t need to worry about finding progressively harder to source expensive matched tubes like you find in many other amps.
 Here you can use the best without “breaking the bank”.
 Also, using the EF86 as the front end first stage input tube really makes a big difference.
 Run at a voltage that is lower than normal and use the vibration techniques that I have and you’ll end up eliminating microphonic problems that come with this tube type.